finbourne/lusid-sdk-java/sdk/docs/InstrumentsApi.md

 [EARLY ACCESS] Upsert instruments

-Attempt to master one or more instruments in LUSID&#39;s instrument master.
-Each instrument is keyed by some unique key.
-This key is unimportant, and serves only as a method to identify created instruments in the response.
-The response will return both the collection of successfully created instruments, as well as those that were rejected and why their creation failed.
-They will be keyed against the key supplied in the  request.
-It is important to always check the &#39;Failed&#39; set for any unsuccessful results.
+Update or insert one or more instruments into the LUSID instrument master.
+An instrument will be updated  if it already exists and inserted if it does not.
+In the request each instrument definition should be keyed by a unique correlation id.
+This id is ephemeral  and is not stored by LUSID.
+It serves only as a way to easily identify each instrument in the response.
+The response will return both the collection of successfully updated or inserted instruments, as well as those that failed.
+For the failures a reason will be provided explaining why the instrument could not be updated or inserted.
+It is important to always check the failed set for any unsuccessful results.

 ### Example
 ```java